Gallery

 After All

-These photographs are made as reflections on fear, uncertainty, and the increasing awareness of dangers beyond our control.
-Through fragments from this fleeting world, I hope to make visible and emotionally tangible ideas about our global climate dangers.
-Both figuratively and literally, our hopes for a future rest on the contrast and connectedness of my two subjects, ancient, carbon-capturing forested lands and young idealists and activists.
-Both are threatened by the impact of consumerism and greed, and both are essential in any rescue from impending catastrophe.
+These images are reflections on fear, awe, uncertainly, and hope.
+Figuratively and literally, our hopes for a future rest on the contrast and connectedness of my two subjects, ancient, carbon-capturing forests and young idealists and activists; both are threatened by the impact of consumerism and greed, and both are essential in rescue from catastrophe.
+These hopeful figments are studies in beauty, fear, and anxiety, and are presented to emphasize our inherent fragility and connectedness.

 Via